eoinkelly/notes/databases/relational-theory.md

 The set of all subsets of S is the _powerset of S_ denoted P(S)

-{ 2, 3, 5 } // n = 3
+{ 2, 3, 5 }
 { {}, {2}, {3}, {5}, {2,3}, {2,5}, {3,5}, {2,3,5} } n = 8

 If S has cardinality n then P(S) has cardinality 2^n because each element has two possible states it can have:

 1. it is in the set
 2. it is not in the set

 We have n elements times 2 states => 2^n

-Notice that "all the subsets of a set" includes both the empty set and itself
+Notice that "all the subsets of a set" includes both the empty set and the set itself.

-Conclusions
+## Conclusions

 * the power set represents all the possible combinations of a set of elements
 * P(S) = S for the empty set

     UP to end of first video